 Start your second day of this 3 day Copenhagen itinerary by heading to Freetown Christiania located on the island of Christianshavn.
 Christiania, a hippie, marihuana-smoking commune governed by its own rules and laws was founded as a military squat in 1971.
 Some 1,000 people currently live there permanently in their own communities, abiding by their own rules.
 It’s an interesting place to go for a walk in.
 You can visit the many shops, cafes or bars and support the communities.
 Even though it isn’t legal you’ll also find residents selling marihuana on stalls guarded closely incase of oncoming raids.

-Next, head back over the main canal to Christiansborg Palace, the seat of Danish Parliament.
+Next, head back over the main canal to Christiansborg Palace, the seat of the Danish Parliament.
 This huge neo-baroque building houses all three branches of the Danish government and much of it is open to the public.
 You can take a tour of some of the reception rooms and the entrance halls.
 Even if you don’t enter, it’s still a pretty imposing building from the outside.

 Across the street from Christiansborg, you’ll find the start of Copenhagen’s famous shopping areas.
 Spend the next few hours exploring the shops particularly the Lego store, and the splendid Danish architecture they’re housed in.
 Three streets you’ll want to look out for are Magstræde, Strøget and Reno Boulevard.
 These streets are some of the oldest in the country.
 Their cute houses are painted warm pastel colours, each one beautifully matching the next.
 It honestly feels like you’re walking through a fairytale- a must during your 3 days in Copenhagen.